dannykontos/TestCafeDemo/README.md

 ### Running a test

   1. Open a terminal
-  2. Run:

-    npm install -g testcafe

-  3. Change directory to:
+  2. Change directory to:

     /e2e/tests/

-  4. Run all tests in a browser:
+  3. Run all tests in a browser:

     testcafe {list_of_browsers} *.js

     #### e.g testcafe safari,edge *

-  5. Run tests from one file:
+  4. Run tests from one file:

     testcafe {list_of_browsers} filename.js

-  6. Run specific tests:
+  5. Run specific tests:

     testcafe {list_of_browsers} ./filename.js/ -T "testname"